In 2008, the CMTA’s Board of Directors launched its Strategy to Accelerate Research, or STAR. It was based on two important ideas:

 University of Iowa

 We have come a long way since the inception of STAR in 2008.
-Over the last two years, the CMTA has financed 40 projects and spent $3.5 million on research.
-We are spending your dollars wisely and in a very focused manner.
-We are spending 10 times more on research than when we initially started.
+Over the last 10 years, the CMTA has financed dozens of STAR projects and spent over $8 million on research.
+We are spending your dollars wisely (our overhead in amongst the very lowest) and in a very focused manner (enabling large investments from the industry) We are spending 10 times more on research than when we initially started.
 Thanks to the support from all our donors, there is huge momentum and promise.